civetweb/civetweb/docs/UserManual.md

 Overview
 =====

-CivetWeb is small and easy to use web server.
+CivetWeb is a small and easy to use web server.
 It may be embedded into C/C++ host applications or used as a stand-alone server.
 See `Embedding.md` for information on embedding CivetWeb into host applications.